 Housing allowance: If the pastor is given a cash housing allowance in lieu of a parsonage, the amount of the allowance must be designated by the congregation council prior to the beginning of the year.
-The housing allowance should be enough to provide housing that is adequate for the clergy
+The housing allowance should be enough to provide housing that is adequate for the clergy family's needs.
+Factors to consider in determining the amount of a housing allowance include representative rental costs in the community or the cost of purchasing a home, utilities, property taxes, homeowner and/or personal property insurance, maintenance, etc. The standard amount is 30% of the base salary.

-&lt;sup>3 If a clergy couple serves two different congregations, each pastor is entitled to either a housing allowance or a parsonage.
+For a clergy couple, each pastor is entitled to either a housing allowance or a parsonage, whether they are serving in separate congregations or together in one congregation."